cis198-2016s/slides/00/content.md

 - Released on Wednesdays and (usually) due the following Wednesday night at midnight.
 - We will be using Classroom for GitHub.
     - Click the link to make a private repo for every homework, which will be your submission.
-- 5 24-hour late days for the semester.
+- Students start the semester with a total of 5 late days, which provide an extra 24 hours each.
+You may use up to 2 late days on an assignment.
-    - Use up to 2 late days on an assigment.
+  - If (and only if) you submit an assignment more than 2 days late or are out of late days, there is a 20% penalty per day beyond the late day extension.

 ---
 ### Helpful Links ##